Vantiq/Contributions/TrackingRegion/README.md

 ### Using the Tracking Region Editor ###
 You can run com.vantiq.component.ui.TrackingRegionEditor as a normal Client to create/edit/view tracking regions.

 You can also embed the editor as a component to your Client.
-See TestTrackingRegion as an example.
-The TrackingRegionEditor component's toolbar buttons are hidden by setting its hideToolbar property to true.
+See _TestTrackingRegion_ as an example.
+The TrackingRegionEditor component's toolbar buttons are hidden by setting its _hideToolbar_ property to `true`.